fl-wer/osu-Offline-Support/README.md

 # Offline Support
-Tool that displays scores from selected map, supports mod leaderboards, all game modes and has some extra features, should be used with 2 monitors and by offline players.
+Tool2 that displays scores from selected map, supports mod leaderboards, all game modes and has some extra features, should be used with 2 monitors and by offline players.

 ![image](https://user-images.githubusercontent.com/101416707/158081541-7b74d169-bb26-454c-b199-349a48c52831.png)